Clinical Research MRes Course overview

 Part-time per year

-School of Health and Psychological Sciences Funding Options
+School of Health & Psychological Sciences Funding Options

 Some of our degrees may involve additional expenses which are not covered by your tuition fees.
 Find out more about additional expenses.

 The programme aims to support you to develop your clinical academic research career and become a leader in your clinical field.

 Graduates have gone on to doctoral-level research and/or have entered clinical research leadership roles.

 How to apply

 - An honours degree, minimum 2:2 or equivalent

 - An upper second class or higher mark in undergraduate or postgraduate dissertation would normally be expected

 - In addition, we welcome applications from individuals with significant clinical experience, who do not meet the above admission criteria but do demonstrate the ability to undertake Level 7 academic studies, for example documented evidence of exceptional innovative practice, practice leadership, service development, research projects or publications, or successful completion of a recognised HEE/NIHR Integrated Clinical Academic Programme Internship.
 Such applications will be considered on a case-by-case basis.